1950–1951 Baghdad bombings: Background

 Emigration from Iraq to Israel was banned in 1948 and by 1949 the Iraqi Zionist underground was smuggling Iraqi Jews out of the country at the rate of 1,000 a month.
 In March 1950, Iraq passed a law which temporarily allowed emigration to Israel, limited to one year only, and stripping Jews who emigrated of their Iraqi citizenship.
 The law was motivated by economic considerations (the property of departing Jews would be seized by the state treasury) and a sense that Jews were a potentially troublesome minority that the country would be better off without.
 At first, few registered, as the Zionist movement suggested they not do so until property issues had been clarified.
 After mounting pressure from both Jews and the Iraqi government, the movement relented and agreed to registrations.
 Israel was initially reluctant to absorb so many immigrants, (Hillel, 1987) but in March 1950, organized Operation Ezra and Nehemiah, an airlift to Israel, and sent in emissaries to encourage Jews to leave.

-In April 1950, an activist of Mossad L'Aliyah Bet, Shlomo Hillel, using the alias Richard Armstrong, flew from Amsterdam to Baghdad as a representative of the American charter company Near East Air Transport, to organize an airlift of Iraqi Jews to Israel via Cyprus.
+In April 1950, an agent of Mossad LeAliyah Bet, Shlomo Hillel, using the alias Richard Armstrong, flew from Amsterdam to Baghdad as a representative of the American charter company Near East Air Transport, to organize an airlift of Iraqi Jews to Israel via Cyprus.
 Earlier, Hillel had trained Zionist militants in Baghdad under the alias Fuad Salah.
 Near East Air Transport was owned by the Jewish Agency.
 The first flight of "Near East Airlines" with immigrating Iraqi Jews arrived in Israel on 20 May 1950.
 At that time, 46,000 Iraqi Jews had registered under the De-naturalization law.

 Israel could not cope with so many immigrants and limited the rate of the flights from Iraq.
 By early January 1951, the number of Jews who registered to leave was about 86,000, but only 23,000 had departed.

-According to Adam Shatz, the Mossad had been promoting Jewish emigration since 1941.
+According to Adam Shatz, the Mossad LeAliyah Bet had been promoting Jewish emigration since 1941.
 Nuri al-Said had warned the Jewish community of Baghdad to accelerate their flights out of the country, otherwise, he would take the Jews to the borders himself.
 Nuri al-Said's threats encouraged Iraqi officials to abuse the departing Jews before they boarded the planes and to destroy their baggage.